cjbj/python-oracledb-docker-examples/README.md

   python setup.py
   ```

+  The schema used can be seen in `sql/create_schema.sql`

 - In the container, run samples like:

   ```
   python bind_insert.py
   ```

+  Use `vim` to edit files, if required.

 The database will persist across container shutdowns, but will be deleted when
 the container is deleted.